UK house price predictions 2025 & 2026

 Frequently Asked Questions

-Savills‘ house price prediction for the next 5 years is that the average UK house price will rise by a total of 23.4% by 2029 taking the average house price to £442,000.
+Savills‘ house price prediction for the next 5 years is that the average UK house price will rise by a total of 20% by 2030.

-The Bank of England is widely expected to continue to cut interest rates in 2025.
-When interest rates fall, mortgage rates normally fall too.
+When the Bank of England cuts interest rates, mortgage rates normally fall too.
 And if the cost of borrowing falls and people can afford to borrow more on a mortgage, the house price forecast would be that prices could rise as a result.

 In the last couple of years, various predictions of a house price crash were being bandied about.
 But as the figures show – this didn’t happen.
 There are no current indications that a house price crash is likely to happen.